python/cpython/Doc/library/threading.rst

    * *thread*: Thread which raised the exception, can be ``None``.

    If *exc_type* is :exc:`SystemExit`, the exception is silently ignored.
+   Otherwise, the exception is printed out on :data:`sys.stderr`.

-   If it raises an exception, :func:`sys.excepthook` is called to handle it.
+   If  this function raises an exception, :func:`sys.excepthook` is called to handle it.

-   :func:`threading.excepthook` can be overridden to control how uncaught :func:`Thread.run` exceptions are handled.
+   :func:`threading.excepthook` can be overridden to control how uncaught exceptions raised by :func:`Thread.run` are handled.

    .. seealso::
       :func:`sys.excepthook` handles uncaught exceptions.